Claude François de Malet: After the Directory

 After the coups of the 30 Prairial and 18 Brumaire of year VIII that replaced the French Directory with the French Consulate, Malet voted against the referendum confirming Napoléon Bonaparte as First Consul.
 Malet was relegated to Bordeaux, then to Les Sables d'Olonne, as his opposition to Bonaparte became even more vehement, although he became Commander of the Légion d'honneur during these years.

-In 1805 he was discharged from active duty; Malet then resigned after Napoleon seized total power and coronation as Emperor.
-He was appointed Governor of Pavia in the Kingdom of Italy.
-Eugène de Beauharnais expelled him on allegations of black market activities and propaganda, and he was interned in the La Force Prison from July 1, 1807, to May 30, 1808.
+In 1805 he was discharged from active duty; Malet then resigned after Napoleon seized total power and crowned himself emperor.
+He was appointed Governor of Pavia in the Napoleonic Kingdom of Italy.
+Viceroy Eugène de Beauharnais expelled him on allegations of black market activities and propaganda, and he was interned in the La Force Prison from July 1, 1807, to May 30, 1808.
 Released without trial, he was jailed again the next year on suspicion of belonging to the Philadelphes, a republican and anti-Bonapartist Masonic society.
 He remained under house arrest in Paris from July 1810, until his escape on October 23, 1812.